The Great PCB Layout "Rules of Thumb" Debate Rages On

 The ‘3W’ Rule(s)

-This actually refers to two rules.
+This actually refers to three rules.
 The first version of the 3W rule states the spacing between adjacent traces should be at least 3x the width of the traces.
 The goal is to minimize magnetic flux between traces.
 The logic states that minimizing magnetic flux between traces thus minimizes inductive crosstalk.

 The incarnations of this rule that I’ve read seem to ignore the fact that the strength of inductive crosstalk is proportional to the loop inductance of the aggressor and victim trace, which is proportional to the area enclosed by both traces.
 If the loop inductance and area enclosed by each trace is made smaller, then the traces could be spaced by less than 3W.
 Just as is the case with orthogonal routing, you should run a basic crosstalk simulation while varying the spacing between your traces.